best-practice-and-impact/ons-spark/README.md

 # Spark at the ONS

-Spark learning materials compiled by members of the Office for National Statistics.
+Spark learning materials compiled by members of the Office for National Statistics (ONS).
+The materials in the book are intended as general resources on using Spark and should also be applicable to users outside of ONS.
+Please note that for internal ONS users, the guidance in this book is not intended to be specific to any particular platform where Spark can be run.
+As a result, you may find it useful to consult internal sources of guidance (such as DAPCATS training materials) if you need support with your platform specific setup.
 <!--Should there be more detail here about what kinds of content we have in the book? -->

 ## Contributing